— -- Math nerds likely already circled today on the calendar, but it's worth noting this year's Pi Day is a once-in-a-century occurrence.

-March 14 -- or 3/14 -- celebrates the mathematical constant of pi.
-Pi represents the ratio of circumference of a circle divided by its diameter.
+March 14 — 3/14 — celebrates the mathematical constant pi, the ratio of circumference of a circle divided by its diameter.
 While it is often abbreviated as 3.14, pi has an infinite number of digits beyond the decimal point, starting with 3.141592653.

-And if you need any more reason to geek out about March 14, here's one: it's Albert Einstein's 137th birthday.
+And if you need any more reason to geek out about March 14 this year, here's one: Albert Einstein was born 137 years ago today.